 - Tours and Treks: A lot of travelers around the world know Peru is a synonym for Machu Picchu tours.
 Machu Picchu makes the bucket list of many of them and for good reason (we know your eyes are shining).
 You can consider hiking the famous Inca Trail… Taking a trek into the Colca Canyon in the White City of Arequipa or flying over the mysterious Nazca Lines would be awesome as well.
 So, think about your tours to the main Peruvian attractions as additional expenses.
 Some entering tickets are at a steep price.

 - Drinks: When you travel to a new place, you obviously want to enjoy the nightlife.
-And this is probably one of the biggest additional expenses for travelers.
+This is probably one of the biggest additional expenses for travelers.
 How much money?
 Well, large beers cost around 10-12 PEN while cocktails can cost around 20 PEN.

 It’s always better to overestimate the cost of how much money you will need, since nobody wants to be stuck without money while traveling.
 Machu Travel Peru considers that around $30-40 USD per day -including the additional expenses- seems reasonable.